WGLab/biocluster/01 Hardware.md

 ## Organization of the cluster

-A typical cluster is composed of a head node (by default, it is called frontend), a storage node (by default, the storage node is the head node), and multiple compute nodes.
+Biocluster runs the [Rocks cluster management system](http://www.rocksclusters.org), which is based on CentOS.
+A typical Rocks cluster is composed of a head node (by default, it is called frontend), a storage node (by default, the storage node is the head node), and multiple compute nodes.
 See below for a diagram.

 ![cluster](/img/cluster.png)

 These eth0 port in these six machines are connected by a ethernet network switch, which is called network-0-0.
 The head node is also connected to Internet via eth1.

-Users log into head node, and submit jobs from the head node.
+Users log into head node from eth1, and submit jobs from the head node by [Sun Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine), which is a job queueing system.
 These jobs are executed in compute nodes.
-All user data are stored in storage node.
+All user data and files are stored in storage node, and can be accessed by compute nodes or head node by NFS.

 ## Adding high-speed network